claymation/daemons.net/programming/c++/templates.md

 T var;

 template<typename T>
-using Alias = Class<T>;
+using alias = T;
 ```

-All four types of template (function, class, variable, and type alias) can be
-declared (and defined) in namespace scope (including the global namespace, as
-above) or in class scope.
+Templates can be defined in namespace or class scope, but not within a function.

 ## Template class members

 Template classes can contain static and non-static (i.e., instance) data and
 function members, just as with ordinary (non-template) classes.
 They can also
-contain template members (function, class, static variable, and type alias).
+contain template members (function, class, variable, and type alias).

 To refer to template class members from outside the template class definition,
 the member name is preceded by `template<Params...>`, just as in the template